 Hybiskus: a colorful healing source

 When it comes to natural nutrition and healthy life, herbal teas are often in the first place.
 Among these teas is a special flower that is easily noticed with both the lively red color and sour -ware aroma.
-In the original, this plant, known as “Hibiscus Sabdariffa ,, “ pomegranate flower ” or “ sour tea ında .
+In the original, this plant, known as “Hibiscus Sabdariffa ,, can also be called“ pomegranate flower ”or“ sour tea ında in our country.
 So, what makes the grace so popular and what are the effects on our health?
 Let's discover together.

-- Grows in tropical climates: Hibiscus is a flower that usually grows in tropical and subtropical climates.
+Hybiscus is a flower that grows in tropical and subtropical climates.
 It is widely produced in Africa, Asia and the Caribbean.

-- Cultural Importance: There are resources in Ancient Egypt that it is used as refreshing and relieving thirst.
+In ancient Egypt, there are resources that it is used as refreshing and relieving drinks.
 In Mexico and Central America, it is consumed as a cold beverage called “Agua de Jamaica, and in the Middle East and North Africa, it is popular with tea form.

 Antioxidant power

-- anthocyanin which are responsible for the bright red color of the hibiskus , have a high antioxidant capacity.
+The pigments called anthocyanin, which are responsible for the bright red color of the hibiskus, have a high antioxidant capacity.
 These antioxidants may reduce cell damage by fighting free radicals and delay signs of aging.

 Blood pressure (blood pressure) arrangement

-- Various studies show that regular hybiscus tea consumption can balance high blood pressure.
-It can be recommended as a supportive beverage, especially hypertension
+Various studies show that regular hybiscus tea consumption can balance high blood pressure.
+It can be recommended as a supportive beverage, especially for those with hypertension problems.

 Digestive and Detox Support